 Dr. Michael Craven is Senior Research Fellow at the University of Nottingham in the NIHR MindTech MedTech Co-operative, http://mindtech.org.uk specialising in technology design and evaluation in healthcare, currently focussed on mental health and dementia and more generally with medical devices and digital healthcare.
-He has over 25 years of research experience spanning healthcare, electronic engineering, computer science, health economics and is involved with several aspects of teaching & learning (lecturing, postgraduate supervision).
-For details of publications visit https://orcid.org/0000-0001-5682-6360
+He has around 30 years of research experience spanning healthcare, electronic engineering, computer science, health economics and is involved with several aspects of teaching & learning (lecturing, postgraduate supervision, course development).
+For details of publications please visit https://orcid.org/0000-0001-5682-6360

-Mike is also a member of the Centre for Dementia at the University of Nottingham, and is a member of the Faculty of Engineering Bioengineering Research Group..
+Mike is a member of the Faculty of Engineering Bioengineering Research Group and also of the Centre for Dementia at the University of Nottingham.
 He has an honorary contract with Nottingham Healthcare NHS Foundation Trust and is also involved with the Centre for Healthcare Equipment and Technology Adoption (CHEATA) based in the Nottingham University Hospitals NHS Trust.
-He is a trustee and co-director of the Trent Dementia Services Development Centre charity which runs the ATdementia.org.uk website and a member of the East Midlands Research into Aging Network (EMRAN).
+He is a trustee and co-director of the Trent Dementia charity based at the Institute of Mental Health, and is a member of the East Midlands Research into Aging Network (EMRAN).

 Current or recent MindTech projects include: